What Are Adenoviruses?

 What Illnesses Do Adenoviruses Cause in Kids?

 Adenoviruses are common causes of fever and illnesses such as:

 What Are the Signs & Symptoms of Adenovirus?

 The symptoms of adenovirus infections depend on the type of adenovirus and the part of the body affected.
 Symptoms similar to a common cold happen most often, such as a fever, sore throat; a congested, runny nose; and a cough.

 - frequent peeing, burning pain while peeing, blood in the urine

 Adenovirus is highly contagious.
 Infections are common in close-contact settings, such as childcare centers, schools, hospitals, and summer camps.

 Adenovirus can spread through droplets when someone with an infection coughs or sneezes.
 Fecal material (poop) can spread the infection via contaminated water, dirty diapers, and poor hand washing.
-Outbreaks of pharyngoconjunctival fever at summer camps are linked to contaminated water in swimming pools and lakes.
+Outbreaks of adenovirus at summer camps are linked to contaminated water in swimming pools and lakes.

 A child might also pick up the virus by touching someone who has it.
 Adenoviruses can survive on surfaces for a long time.
 So they can spread on contaminated toys, towels, and other objects.